AnshulProjects/twitter_suicidal_post_model/README.md

 # twitter_suicide_detection_model

-This is a BERT model fine tuned to determine whether twitter posts are potentialy suicidal in nature.
+BERT model fine-tuned to determine whether Twitter posts are potentially suicidal.

-I used Hugging Face libraries to preform the fine tuning.
+I used Huggingface libraries to perform the fine-tuning.

 ## Format of prompt